jasonherrboldt/Cero/README.md

 Program has very defensive user I/O rules -- illegal input is detected immediately, and the user is warned and given another chance to enter a legal value.
 Input code block will loop until legal input is detected.
 This applies to all user I/O throughout the game.

 Program has been rigorously tested, and most (if not all) corner cases have been detected and mitigated.
-Should something go wrong, code is defensively structured to either warn the user via console that something has gone wrong and continue, or throw a fatal error.
+Should something go wrong, the code is defensively structured to either warn the user via console that something has gone wrong and continue, or throw a fatal error.
 All program actions are logged (see below).

 __SAMPLE OUTPUT__